microsoft/BotFramework-Composer/docs/concept-events-and-triggers.md

 - Evaluate the raw content of the incoming activity

 ### Intent trigger
 Intent triggers work with recognizers.
 There are two intent triggers in Composer: **Intent** and **Unrecognized intent**.
 After the first round of events is fired, the bot will pass the incoming activity through the configured recognizer.
 If an intent is detected, it will be passed onto the matching handler along with any **entity values** the message contains.
-If an intent is not detected by the recognizer, any congifured **Unrecognized intent** trigger will fire.
+If an intent is not detected by the recognizer, any configured **Unrecognized intent** trigger will fire.
 This will only fire if no matching intent handler is found. **Unrecognized intent** handles any intent that is not handled by a trigger.

 Use intent triggers when you want to:
 - Trigger major features of your bot using natural language